G1ANT-Robot/G1ANT.Addon/G1ANT.Addon.Images/G1ANT.Addon.Images/Commands/WaitForImageCommand.md

 ## Description

-This command waits for a specified image to appear on the screen and returns the coordinates of the matching image — its top-left or the center (default) pixel coordinates, depending on the `centerresult` argument).
+This command waits for a specified image to appear on the screen and returns the coordinates of the matching image.
+These coordinates point to the matching image’s top-left or the center (default) pixel, depending on the `centerresult` argument.

 | Argument | Type | Required | Default Value | Description |
 | -------- | ---- | -------- | ------------- | ----------- |